uidaholib/collectionbuilder-cdm-template/pages/about.md

 - [Carleton E. Watkins Photographs](https://hearstmuseum.berkeley.edu/exhibitions/photo/watkins.html) in an online exhibit at Phoebe A. Hearst Museum of Anthropology.
 - [Mammoth Plate Photographs of the North American West](https://beinecke.library.yale.edu/collections/highlights/mammoth-plate-photographs-north-american-west) by Watkins from the [Beinecke Rare Book and Manuscript Library](https://www.library.yale.edu/beinecke/) at Yale University.

-{% include feature/button.md text="Feature Argonaut Article on UI Boxing" link="https://www.uiargonaut.com/2014/05/05/kings-of-their-ring-its-tenure-was-short-lived-but-vandal-boxing-holds-deep-roots-in-uis-history/" color="info" size="lg" %}

-[^1] Hult-Lewis, Christine.
+[^1]: Hult-Lewis, Christine.
 The Mining Photographs of Carleton Watkins, 1858-1891, and the Origins of Corporate Photography.
 Boston University, 2011, 247.

 <div class="clearfix"></div>